seththoenen/seththoenen.github.io/Inspec/03-first-test.md

 permalink: /inspec/first-test
 ---

 Now that your workstation is set up, you are ready to crank out some InSpec tests.
-For this tutorial series, all example files will be placed inside a folder located at `C:\InSpec\`.
+For this tutorial series, all example files will be placed inside a folder located at `C:\inspec\`.

-Create a new file and call it `first-test.rb` inside the `C:\InSpec\` folder.
+Create a new file and call it `first-test.rb` inside the `C:\inspec\` folder.
 Open the file with your text editor of choice.
 You are going to use the same test mentioned in the first tutorial for this example.
 Write the following code in your `first-test.rb` file.

 {% highlight ruby %}
 describe directory('C:\Windows') do